USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

   <p>Yes</p>
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__required-by-policy">
-  <h4>Required by Policy</h4>
+  <h4>Required by policy</h4>
-  <p>No</p>
+  <p>Yes</p>
 </div>
 </div>

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>
-  * Only include the service type.
+  * You must include a salary with a numeric value other than “0”.
+  * Include a minimum and maximum salary.
+  * Include an hourly wage, if relevant — the system will map hourly wages to a per-year salary using the pay filter in the USAJOBS search.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not include the appointment type — this is captured in the appointment type field.
+  * Leave the salary blank.
+  * Set the maximum salary to “$0”.
-  * Do not include the work schedule — this is captured in the work schedule field.
+  * Include the pay scale or grade—this information is captured in the pay scale and grade field.
 </div>
 </div>

-### Pay scale and grade
+## Pay scale and grade

 Describes the grade level and pay scale that the job falls under.